IBM/aspera-cli/docs/README.erb.md

 Using APIs (application REST API and transfer SDK) will prove to be easier to develop and maintain.

-For scripting and ad'hoc command line operations, <%=$tool%> is perfect.
+For scripting and ad'hoc command line operations, <%=tool%> is perfect.

 # Notations